NYPL-Simplified/circulation/README.md

 Please note: only certain versions of Python 3 will work with this application.
 One such version is Python 3.6.5.
 Check to see which version you currently have installed by running `$ python -V`.

-If you're using a version of Python that doesn't work, install [pyenv](https://github.com/pyenv/pyenv-installer) using command `$ curl https://pyenv.run | bash`, and then run `$ pyenv global 3.6.5`.
+If you're using a version of Python that doesn't work, install [pyenv](https://github.com/pyenv/pyenv-installer) using command `$ curl https://pyenv.run | bash`, then install the version of Python you want to work with, ie `$ pyenv install python3.6.5`, and then run `$ pyenv global 3.6.5`.
 Check the current version again with `$ python -V` to make sure it's correct before proceeding.

 You will need to set up a local virtual environment to install packages and run the project.
 If you haven't done so before, use pip to install virtualenv – `$ pip install virtualenv` – before creating the virtual environment in the root of the circulation repository: